 1. Draw crown shapes on card stock (heavy paper) and cut them out.
-(Patterns available to members on The Resource Room and as a free instant sample lesson, above.)

 2. Measure the crown templates and cut the foil tape the length of the templates.
 Peel off the backing from the tape being careful not to crease the tape.
 Stick the tape on the foam sheets smoothing them down so there are no bumps.

 3. Place the template on the foil tape and trace around it.
 Cut out the crown shape.

 4. Engrave the crowns with objects such as a straw, a pen, the tip of a paint brush, etc. by pressing the objects into the tape.
 Write words on the crown using a ballpoint pen.

 5. To finish glue on gemstones with the tacky glue.